A Hierarchical Architecture for Neural Materials

-In what follows, we show rendered results generated using our method.
-We first highlight our ablation studies to demonstrate the effect of the components of our proposed model~(\S\ref{ssec_ablation}).
-Then, we evaluate the ability of our technique to represent a range of materials~(\S\ref{ssec_evaluation}).
+In what follows, we demonstrate the effectiveness of our method empirically using rendered results.
+Specifically, we first show ablation studies to justify the necessity of individual components of our method~(\S\ref{ssec_ablation}).
+Then, we compare our model to the NeuMIP baseline using a range of materials~(\S\ref{ssec_evaluation}).